Rainymood/rainymood.github.io/_posts/2024-07-28-reducing-oour-stored-model-state-by-80-using-bit-manipulation-magic-in-python.md

 I knew that by default Python stores its integers in 32 bit format.
 So I said: "So do I understand it correctly that what you're saying is that instead of using 4 bytes of the 32 bit integer, we can just chop off the first 3 bytes and only take the last byte?
 Because we only need to count to 101?"

-"Yup," the greybard replied.
+"Yup," the greybeard replied.

 "How do we do this?"
 I asked.

-The greybard explained that we could take the list of ints and pack together the contents as bytes, converting them to [unsigned chars](https://docs.python.org/3/library/struct.html#format-characters) using `struct`.
+The greybeard explained that we could take the list of ints and pack together the contents as bytes, converting them to [unsigned chars](https://docs.python.org/3/library/struct.html#format-characters) using `struct`.

 Compressing this list of integers then looks something like this